MON - FRI: 08:00 - 05:00 PM

 Another no-go area for carpets is the bathroom as moisture and bacteria will lead to rot in no time.
-However, for those who like to feel warm feet after their bath, under floor heating is the perfect solution for under tiles.
-Under floor heating can now be fitted under most types or flooring and will keep the whole room at a welcoming temperature.
+However, for those who like to feel warm feet after their bath, underfloor heating is the perfect solution for under tiles.
+Underfloor heating can now be fitted under most types of flooring and will keep the whole room at a welcoming temperature.

-If you fancy polished concrete in this room, there is no strict reason why you shouldn’t but if, like most, you want a more luxurious and certainly softer floor for your boudoir then carpets and rugs are your best bet.
+If you fancy polished concrete in this room, there is no strict reason why you shouldn’t but, if like most, you want a more luxurious and certainly softer floor for your boudoir then carpets and rugs are your best choice for flooring.

-For flooring advice and ideas please get in touch and visit our website www.nikischaferinteriordesign.co.uk.
+For flooring advice and ideas, or to book a consultation please get in touch.
 To view our full range of services available follow this link https://www.nikischaferinteriordesign.co.uk/services/